-Visit the Mississippi Museum of Natural Science located at the intersection of I-55 and Lakeland Drive.
-You will be greeted with a panoramic view of the wooded area located behind the museum as well as exhibits of deer and waterfowl.
-The exhibit area offers the visitor a chance to learn about Mississippi’s diverse habitats through dioramas of terrestrial ecosystems and large aquariums of the Mississippi Sound, the Pearl River, a reservoir tank and other aquatic habitats.
-The Museum also offers a 200 seat auditorium, two classrooms, a preschool room, a gift shop, an exhibit hall for temporary and traveling exhibits, laboratories and collection ranges, more hands-on exhibits, and 2.5 miles of nature trails.
-If you would like more information on the programs available at the Museum call (601) 576-6000 or visit our website at www.msnaturalscience.org.
+Visit the Mississippi Department of Wildlife, Fisheries, and Parks Museum of Natural Science at the intersection of I-55 and Lakeland Drive.
+The Museum is located on the Lefleur’s Bluff surrounded by beautiful woodland, swamp, and riverine landscapes.
+Visitors will be greeted with exhibits featuring native wildlife and waterfowl, dioramas of Mississippi’s terrestrial ecosystems, and numerous large aquariums.
+Our aquariums hold over 100,000 gallons of water and showcase inhabitants of the Mississippi Sound, the Pearl River, and many other aquatic habitats throughout the state.
+In addition, the Museum offers a 200 seat auditorium, two classrooms, a preschool room, a gift shop, an exhibit hall for travelling exhibits, laboratories, collection ranges, and 2.5 miles of majestic hiking trails.
+For more information on educational programs, field trips, camps, or events, please call 601-576-6000 or visit our website at www.mdwfp.com/museum.

 Closed On All Major Holidays

 WILD & WET

 The museum provides teacher education training through active, hands-on workshops.
 These workshops are interdisciplinary conservation and environmental education programs emphasizing wildlife.
 The programs are designed for educators of kindergarten through twelfth grade.

 The workshops are 6 hours and are approved by the State Department of Education for CEUs.
 Call the education staff at (601) 576-6000 for more information on these and other educational programs.